Blosc/blosc2_grok/ANNOUNCE.md

-Announcing blosc2-grok 0.2.3
+Announcing blosc2-grok 0.3.0
 ============================

-This is a patch release where a leak when decompressing has been fixed.
+This is a minor release.
+Now you can specify the `rates` value using the `codec_meta` from blosc2 cparams (see README for more info).
-For more info, you can have a look at the release notes in:
+You can have a look at the release notes in:

 https://github.com/Blosc/blosc2_grok/releases